Myth-Digital/craft-3-stack/README.md

 [] To Do - Add better solution for fallback images

-**Settings / Globals**
+**Settings / Globals**\
 Some settings are required post-install in order to finalise setup.

-- Enable VueJS in Globals > Site (Required for Commerce)
+- Enable VueJS in `Globals > Site` (Required for Commerce)
-- Update Shop Path global in Globals > Commerce.
+- Update Shop Path global in `Globals > Commerce`.
 This should match the path of your templates directory.
 Ensure you use a forward slash before and after.
-For example: /shop/.
-If you wish to have the shop at root level, just enter a forward slash /.
+For example: `/shop/`.
+If you wish to have the shop at root level, just enter a forward slash `/`.

 ### Without Commerce